-The Governor's Office of Crime Control and Prevention provided additional grant funds to support reentry programming at the Detention Center.
+The Governor's Office of Crime Control and Prevention awarded the Department \$49,706 in grant funds for reentry services.

 Administration

 Director

 Jack Kavanagh joined the Department of Corrections as Deputy Director in January 2003 and was appointed Director in March 2008.
 Prior to his employment with Howard County, Mr. Kavanagh worked for the Maryland